The Non-Orientable Topology of Condorcet's Paradox: Background

-\begin{note} There exists a separate notion of \term{orientable simplicial complexes}, which coincides with the usual notion of orientability in the sense that a surface is orientable if and only if its triangulations are orientable simplicial complexes.
-A simplicial complex is orientable when one can orient each of its underlying simplices (see Appendix \ref{appendix:oriented-simplicial-complexes}) such that neighbouring simplices have matching orientations.
-However, in this paper, we treat simplicial complexes as ordinary surfaces and label simplices to specify gluing operations as one would for a fundamental polygon.
-Thus, the orientability of those surfaces (simplicial complexes) is established in terms by homeomorphisms to well-known smooth, orientable or non-orientable surfaces. \end{note}
+\begin{Note} There is a separate notion of \term{orientable simplicial complexes}, which coincides with the usual notion of orientability with respect to triangulations of a surface.
+However, in this paper, we simply treat (geometric) simplicial complexes as surfaces and label their simplices to specify gluing operations as one would for a fundamental polygon. \end{Note}